Helen Czerski: Career

 She has also appeared on The Museum of Curiosity (BBC Radio 4) and is an occasional presenter of the web TV and podcast show Fully Charged.
 She regularly appears on The Cosmic Shambles Network and co-hosts their podcasts and web series Science Shambles and They've Made Us with Robin Ince.
 Until September 2024, Czerski was a regular contributor to the Wall Street Journal in the column "Everyday Physics".
 She is the co-host, along with Tom Heap, of Rare Earth, BBC Radio 4's premier show on the environment.

 Awards

 For her "Everyday Science" column in BBC Focus magazine, Czerski was shortlisted for columnist of the year at the 2014 PPA Awards.
 In 2018 Czerski won the William Thomson, Lord Kelvin Medal and Prize from the Institute of Physics for her contributions to championing the physics of everyday life to a worldwide audience of millions through TV programmes, a popular science book, newspaper columns, and public talks.
 Czerski was made an Honorary Fellow of Churchill College, Cambridge in 2020.
 She received an Honorary Doctorate in Science from the University of East Anglia in 2023.

-Her books have won numerous awards, including Storm in a Teacup: The Physics of Everyday Life, whose version in Italian translation won the third edition (2018) of Premio ASIMOV (Asimov award) for the best book in scientific dissemination published in Italy, and Blue Machine: How the Ocean Shapes Our World, which won the 2024 Wainwright Prize for Writing on Conservation.
+The Italian translation of Storm in a Teacup: The Physics of Everyday Life won the third edition (2018) of the Premio ASIMOV (Asimov award) for the best book in scientific dissemination published in Italy, and Blue Machine: How the Ocean Shapes Our World won the 2024 Wainwright Prize for Writing on Conservation.